Carlo Acutis: Illness and death

 On about 1 October 2006, Acutis developed an inflammation of the throat.
-His parents took him to a doctor, who diagnosed parotitis and dehydration, which a second doctor, a family friend, confirmed.
+His parents took him to a doctor, who diagnosed him with parotitis and dehydration, which a second doctor, a family friend, confirmed.
 A few days later, Acutis's pain worsened and he had blood in his urine.
 By the Sunday, 8 October, he was too weak to get out of bed for Mass.
 Acutis was brought to a clinic specialising in blood diseases, and was diagnosed with acute promyelocytic leukaemia.
 He was given little chance of recovery.
 He was rushed to intensive care and put on a ventilator.
 After a sleepless night, Acutis was transferred to San Gerardo Hospital north of Milan — one of only three hospitals in Italy equipped to treat his condition.

 The hospital staff called in their chaplain to administer the anointing of the sick.
 When a nurse came in to care for Acutis, he asked her not to wake his parents since they were already very tired and he did not want to worry them more.
 Acutis offered his suffering both for Pope Benedict XVI and the Catholic Church, saying: "I offer to the Lord the sufferings that I will have to undergo for the Pope and for the Church."
 The doctors treating his final illness had asked him if he was in great pain, to which he replied: "There are people who suffer much more than me."
 His final words to his mother were:

 Mom, don't be afraid.
 Since Jesus became a man, death has become the passage towards life, and we don't need to flee it.
 Let us prepare ourselves to experience something extraordinary in the eternal life.

 Acutis fell into a coma and was taken to the intensive care unit for a blood-cleansing treatment.
 After a cerebral hemorrhage, he was declared brain dead on 11 October.
 Acutis was officially pronounced dead the next day, 12 October 2006, at 6:45 pm.
 He was 15 years old.

+His mother, Antonia Salzano, said that since childhood, Carlo made prophetic remarks about his death.
+Notably, he said that he would die when he weighs 70 kilograms, that he would die because a vein breaks in his brain and that he would always stay young.
+All of these came true.